-RESULTS OF OPERATIONS COMPARISON OF THE YEARS 2020 AND 2019
+RESULTS OF OPERATIONS COMPARISON OF THE YEARS 2021 AND 2020

-For the year ended December 31, 2020, the Bank earned \$50.8 million, as compared to \$38.9 million in 2019.
-On a per-share basis, the Bank earned \$23.76 per share basic and \$23.25 per share diluted, as compared to \$18.24 per share basic and \$17.83 per share diluted in 2019.
-Core net income was \$44.6 million in 2020, as compared to \$33.0 million in 2019.
-This represents \$20.87 earnings per share basic and \$20.43 per share diluted for 2020, as compared to \$15.46 per share basic and \$15.12 per share diluted in 2019.
+For the year ended December 31, 2021, the Bank earned \$67.5 million, as compared to \$50.8 million in 2020.
+On a per-share basis, the Bank earned \$31.50 per share basic and \$30.65 per share diluted, as compared to \$23.76 per share basic and \$23.25 per share diluted in 2020.
+Core net income was \$56.6 million in 2021, as compared to \$44.4 million in 2020.
+This represents \$26.42 earnings per share basic and \$25.70 per share diluted for 2021, as compared to \$20.80 per share basic and \$20.36 per share diluted in 2020.

-Net income for 2020 increased 30% as compared to 2019, due principally to an \$18.3 million increase in net interest income and a \$364,000 increase in other income, partially offset by a \$4.7 million increase in the income tax provision, a \$721,000 increase in the provision for loan losses and a \$1.4 million increase in operating expenses.
+Net income for 2021 increased 33% as compared to 2020, due principally to a \$17.3 million increase in net interest income and a \$6.1 million increase in other income, partially offset by a \$5.9 million increase in the income tax provision, a \$740,000 increase in the provision for loan losses, and a \$98,000 increase in operating expenses.

-Total interest and dividend income decreased by \$590,000 in 2020 compared to 2019, due to a 32 basis point decline in the average yield on earning assets, partially offset by a \$184.6 million, or 7%, increase in average interest-earning assets.
-Interest expense decreased by \$18.9 million due to a 97 basis point decline in the average rate paid, partially offset by a \$101.4 million, or 5%, increase in average interest-bearing liabilities.
+Total interest and dividend income increased by \$4.1 million in 2021 compared to 2020, due to a \$294.1 million, or 11%, increase, in average interest-earning assets, partially offset by a 27 basis point decline in the average yield on earning assets.
+Interest expense decreased by \$13.1 million due to a 64 basis point decline in the average rate paid, partially offset by a \$170.8 million, or 8%, increase in average interest-bearing liabilities.

-Other income is comprised of gain on equity securities, net, customer service fees on deposits, increases in the cash surrender value of bank-owned life insurance policies, gain on sale of fixed assets and miscellaneous income.
+Other income consists of gain on equity securities, net, customer service fees on deposits, increases in the cash surrender value of bank-owned life insurance policies, gain on disposal of fixed assets and miscellaneous income.
 Unrealized gains or losses resulting from changes in the fair value of the Bank's equity securities are recognized in other income, included in gain on equity securities, net.
-Other income increased by \$364,000 in 2020 compared to 2019 due to an increase in gain on equity securities, net and a gain on disposal of fixed assets recorded in 2020, partially offset by a decrease in income from bank-owned life insurance policies and lower customer service fees from deposits.
+Other income increased by \$6.1 million in 2021, as compared to 2020, due to an increase in gain on equity securities, net, a larger gain on disposal of fixed assets recorded in 2021, an increase in income from bank-owned life insurance policies, and higher customer service fees from deposits.

 Operating expenses include salaries and employee benefits, occupancy and equipment, data processing, deposit insurance, marketing, foreclosure and related, and other general and administrative expenses.
+Operating expenses increased by \$98,000 in 2021, as compared to 2020, due to increases in salaries and employee benefits, data processing, deposit insurance, marketing, and other general and administrative expenses, partially offset by a decrease in foreclosure and related and occupancy and equipment expenses.